Jason S. Miyares

 Presented by the Virginia Office of the Attorney General

-Trauma-Informed Sexual Assault Investigations is a free training provided by the Virginia Sexual Assault Kit Initiative (VA SAKI) team at the Virginia Office of the Attorney General.
+The Virginia Sexual Assault Kit Initiative (SAKI) team at the Virginia Office of the Attorney General offers a free Trauma-Informed Sexual Assault Investigations training.
 This training is based on the curriculum developed by the International Association of Chiefs of Police (IACP) and is approved by the Department of Criminal Justice Services (DCJS) for Partial In-service Credits (PIC) for law enforcement.
+It is also approved by the Virginia State Bar for Continuing Legal Education (CLE) credits for attorneys.

-The Virginia SAKI team facilitates this training for law enforcement, Commonwealth's attorneys, victim advocates, forensic nurses, social workers, Title IX, dispatchers, emergency services, and other allied professionals.
-This training is customizable from a partial four-hour session, a partial one-day session, or the full two-day course.
-The Virginia SAKI team can travel throughout the Commonwealth of Virginia to train your agency or jurisdiction.
+This training is facilitated by the Virginia SAKI team and is available to law enforcement, Commonwealth's attorneys, victim advocates, forensic nurses, social workers, Title IX coordinators, dispatchers, emergency services, and other allied professionals.
+It can be customized into a partial four-hour session, a partial one-day session, or the full two-day course.
+The Virginia SAKI team is available to travel across the Commonwealth of Virginia to train your agency or jurisdiction.

 Upcoming trainings: